ghoulmann/raspberry_pi_gifted/gifted.md

   is included both as an educational tool and as an essential utility;

-* Once the Raspberry Pi is interfacing with the material world
-  - whether by sensing motion, humidity, temperature or by remotely controlling home media, motors, or vehicles, you will be surprised to find you're not only a programmer and systems administrator, but also an electrical engineer.
+* Once the Raspberry Pi is interfacing with the material world, whether by sensing motion, humidity, temperature or by remotely controlling home media, motors, or vehicles, you will be surprised to find you're not only a programmer and systems administrator, but also an electrical engineer.